 The group as a whole seemed interested in the idea of alternative transportation in the park.
 Everyone in the group acknowledged that traffic in the park is a problem.
-In terms of adopting alternative transportation, comfort and environmental friendliness were recurring themes, as well as being able to get on and off at one's own pace-people want to be able to go as fast or slow as they want through the park-they suggested having multiple buses at varying times so you can spend as much or little time at each park attraction as desired, without having to rely on when others are ready to move on.
-The group also wanted to have some methods of getting through the park that are more private-horses, bicycles, environmentally friendly rental vehicles were suggested.
+In terms of adopting alternative transportation, comfort and environmental friendliness were recurring themes, Other requirements included being able to get on and off at one's own pace.
+People want to be able to go as fast or slowly as they want through the park.
+They suggested having multiple buses at varying times so you can spend as much or little time at each park attraction as desired, without having to rely on when others are ready to move on.
+The group also wanted to have some methods of getting through the park that are more private.
+Horses, bicycles, and environmentally friendly rental vehicles were suggested.